ssbc/ssb-peer-invites/README.md

 she already trusts, say, a 1:1 chat app.

-bob then connects to one of the pubs in the invite code, using the guest id derived from the seed
+bob then connects to one of the pubs in the invite code, using the seed to derive a private key.
-(which the pub will recognise as alice's guest)
+(which the pub will recognise as alice's guest id)

-bob then requests the invite message, and probably alice's feed. if the invite has reveal and public fields, bob decrypts them.
+bob then requests the invite message id, and probably alice's feed. if the invite has reveal and public fields, bob decrypts them by hashing the seed.

-if bob accepts the invite,
+If bob accepts the invite,
-bob then creates an "user-invite/accept" message, which is a proof that he has the seed, and knows who's invite he is accepting.
+bob then creates an "user-invite/accept" message, which is a proof that he has the seed, and knows who's invite he is accepting, and indicates the long term key he will be using.
+At this point, he can forget the seed.

 ``` js
 var invite_key = ssbKeys.generate(null, seed)